JoostPeters106/Codex/README.md

 Then navigate to `http://localhost:5000/` to use the tournament manager.

+Active line 633 and deactivade line 631 in app.py to run on network

 The main page allows an administrator to log in.
 Use the default credentials:

 ```